The myth that Americans were poorly educated before mass government schooling

 The fact is, at least in early America, education was better and more widespread than most people today realise or were ever told.
 Sometimes it wasn’t “book learning” but it was functional and built for the world most young people confronted at the time.
 Even without laptops and swimming pools, and on a fraction of what government schools spend today, Americans were a surprisingly learned people in our first hundred years.

 I was reminded a few days ago of the amazing achievements of early American education while reading the enthralling book by bestselling author Stephen Mansfield, Lincoln’s Battle With God: A President’s Struggle With Faith and What It Meant for America.
-It traces the spiritual journey of America’s 16th president—from fiery atheist to one whose last words to his wife on that tragic evening at Ford’s Theatre were a promise to “visit the Holy Land and see those places hallowed by the footsteps of the Savior.”
+It traces the spiritual journey of America’s sixteenth president — from fiery atheist to one whose last words to his wife on that tragic evening at Ford’s Theatre were a promise to “visit the Holy Land and see those places hallowed by the footsteps of the Saviour.”

 In a moment, I’ll cite a revealing, extended passage from Mansfield’s book but first, I’d like to offer some excellent, related works that come mostly from FEE’s own archives.